 The time-varying indicator of the failure event of interest is specified in the parameter outc.
 For records with time=k the failure indicator on that line should be defined as an indicator of whether the outcome (event of interest) has occurred for that id between interval k and interval k+1 covariate measurements.
 When outc=1 on line time=k for a given subject, this should be the last line in the data for that subject.
 When time intervals are of long duration and measurements within intervals are cross-sectional, coding decisions to ensure covariates “precede” the outcome on a given line k may require assumptions.

 If there are censoring events in the data, the user may have a variable in the data set that is a time-varying indicator of censoring in the time between covariate measurements in interval k and interval k+1.
 There may be multiple reasons for censoring.
-The macro does not reference censoring variables at all but it expects that the input data is coded such that, if a censoring event occurs between interval k and interval k+1 covariate measurements, then the line time=k is the last record in the data for that subject.
+The macro expects that the input data is coded such that, if a censoring event occurs between interval k and interval k+1 covariate measurements, then the line time=k is the last record in the data for that subject.
 On such lines, outc may be coded as missing or 0.
 If coded as missing then such censored records will be excluded when fitting the hazard model in Step 1b of the algorithm (see Section Outline of the Algorithm) and in estimating the component hazards for nonparametric estimation of observed risks (see Section Natural Course).
 If coded as 0 they will be included in computing these estimates.
 This choice will make no difference to estimates when intervals are made small enough such that there are no failures in intervals where there are censoring events (and the pooled logistic model in step 1b perfectly fits the data).
 This decision of whether to code the outc as 0 or missing on line k if a subject is first censored between k and k+1 covariate measurements is conceptually a choice of whether to count such subjects in the time=k risk set or not, respectively.

 The following is an example of how the data should be structured for a subject with id=66 who experiences the outcome (variable “death”) after measurement of time=5 covariates yet before we would have measured time=6 covariates such that time=5 is this subject’s last record in the data set: